Module 3 - Trouble Shooting Performance and Implementing a Standard Operating Environment

 Scenario

 Other teams in your organization have notified you that the Satellite Server does not seem to be performing well.
-The Server has had additional memory and CPU added to the virtual machine as your organization has provisioned several thousand hosts and performance managing the hosts is still slow.
-You have been asked to implement tuning based on the new size of the Satellite Server.
+The Server has had additional memory and CPU added to the virtual machine as your organization provisions thousands of hosts and performance managing the hosts is still slow.
+You have been asked to implement tuning based on the additional hardware of the Satellite Server.

 Inspect the new number of CPU cores